apache/apisix/FAQ.md

 2. Restart APISIX

-Now you can check the info level log in logs/error.log.
+Now you can trace the info level log in logs/error.log.